-It’s National Heart Month, which makes it a timely opportunity to talk about something I see regularly in emergency medicine.
+It’s National Heart Month, which makes it a timely opportunity to talk about something I see often in emergency medicine.
 I’ve evaluated countless patients for chest pain or possible heart attacks, and one thing I hear often is, “I didn’t think this could happen to me.”
 Many people assume that if they feel healthy, their heart must be healthy too.
 But one of the biggest risk factors for heart disease—high blood pressure—often develops quietly, without obvious warning signs.

 And that’s exactly what makes it so dangerous.
 Before we talk about numbers or treatment, it’s important to understand why high blood pressure is so easy to overlook in the first place.